Skip to content

 The Basics: Backing up a Database

-Let's create a backup of the primary database, compress it, and store it on the default local disk.
+Let's create a backup of the primary database, compress it, and store it only on the local disk (skipping any remote upload).

 use Aaix\LaravelEasyBackups\Facades\Backup;